CodoPixel/JSTable/README.md

 |`getTable()`|Returns the generated table.
 Returns `null` if the table does not yet exist.|
 |`setCommonClass(commonClass: string)`|Set classes common to all cells.
 Separate the classes with white spaces.|

 The first two methods are there, but you should not have to use them.
-The last two methods are used for interpretation.

 ## Cells